Microsoft/azure-docs.pt-pt/articles/storage/blobs/data-lake-storage-tutorial-extract-transform-load-hive.md

    1>
    ```

-7. `1>` No prompt, insira as seguintes instruções:
+7. At the `1>` prompt, enter the following statements:

    ```hiveql
    CREATE TABLE [dbo].[delays](